Recognizing and Addressing Family Caregiver Stress

 – Physical issues such as headaches or stomach problems

 If you answered yes to several of the items above, this might be a good time take a step back and evaluate the impacts of your current situation and the quality of your life.
-Consider whether what you are doing is actually helpful to the family member you are trying to assist.
+Consider whether what you are doing is actually helpful to the family member you are trying to assist and whether you can sustain the pattern you are keeping.

-Archangels (an organization dedicated to caregiver support) offers a tool to rate your caregiving intensity.
+Archangels (an organization dedicated to caregiver support) offers a tool to determine your caregiving intensity.

 If you are responsible for the care of an elderly relative, you are not alone.
-According to the National Alliance for Caregiving (NAC), almost 42 million Americans provided unpaid care to an adult over 50 in 2020.
+According to the most recent survey from National Alliance for Caregiving (NAC), almost 42 million Americans provided unpaid care to an adult over 50.
 This represents a significant increase from past years.
 Some of the many areas of assistance include:

 Caring for older loved ones is different than being a caregiver at work.
-It is usually unpaid, can be more complicated, and can have undefined boundaries.
+It is usually unpaid, can be more complicated, and has undefined boundaries.
 Some are comfortable acknowledging stress from a job but not necessarily from being a family caregiver.
-Many of us feel it is just something we are supposed to do, without recognizing or addressing the challenges associated with this “work”.
+Many of us feel it is just something we are supposed to do, without recognizing or addressing the related challenges.

 Helping the cherished seniors in our lives is a privilege and can be very rewarding, but it can also take a toll.
 A 2022 survey conducted by The University of Michigan showed that family caregivers reported: